About the artist

-While I am influenced a great deal by contemporary figurative artists as diverse as Neo Rausch and Bo Bartlett, the truth is I have been fascinated by Renaissance painting.
-Part of this is due to a Catholic upbringing in New Orleans.
+While I am influenced a great deal by contemporary figurative artists as diverse as Neo Rausch and Bo Bartlett, the truth is I have always been fascinated by Renaissance painting, and Baroque Catholic imagery.
+This its in part due to my upbringing in New Orleans.
 As a child, I remember having dreams about angels swirling around the ceiling in my room as I drifted off to sleep.
 I was a little different, even then.
-There is something grand and sweepingly bold about the great Italian and Northern European artists in the 15th and 16th centuries.
-I wanted to be like them.
-I wanted to grow up and draw like Michelangelo, paint like Titian and Leonardo, design compositions like Tintoretto, etc. These men were giants to my younger self, me in the best possible way.

 But, as an adult, someone who reads philosophy, psychology and Joseph Campbell, I've grow more attracted to the exploring the subconscious and the archetypes of dream imagery.
 Personally, I do not see a point top going back in time for artistic answers, but I do see the point of traveling inward.
 I have become a Surrealist in sheep’s clothing.